Eatons Hill, Queensland: Education

 Eatons Hill State School is a government primary (Prep-6) school for boys and girls at Marylin Terrace (27.3354°S 152.9560°E).
-In 2018, the school had an enrolment of 1095 students with 79 teachers (68 full-time equivalent) and 41 non-teaching staff (24 full-time equivalent).
+In 2018, the school had an enrolment of 1,095 students with 79 teachers (68 full-time equivalent) and 41 non-teaching staff (24 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Eatons Hill.
+There are no secondary schools in Eatons Hill.
 The nearest government secondary school is Albany Creek State High School in neighbouring Albany Creek to the south-east.

+Facilities and Landmarks

+The Eatons Hill Hotel is a landmark entertainment and hospitality venue located on South Pine Road in Eatons Hill.
+Opened in 2011, it features accommodation, a bistro, multiple bars, a nightclub, and extensive function facilities.
+It is recognised across Brisbane and the Moreton Bay Region for hosting national and international live music acts and contributes significantly to the suburb’s profile and economy.

 Transport

-Eatons Hill is serviced by Brisbane Transport bus routes 338, 357 and 359.
+Eatons Hill is serviced by Transport for Brisbane bus routes 357, 358 and 359.
+The nearest rail station is Strathpine Station on the Caboolture line, located a short drive away and providing regular services toward the Brisbane central business district.